Fall Is the Ideal Time to Visit These 8 Charming Small Towns in the U.S.

 Manchester, Vermont

-Drop your bags in one of 21 guest rooms at the family-run Inn at Manchester.
-The four-acre property dates to the 1880s but wasn’t converted into a guesthouse until 1978.
-Today’s visitors rave about the homemade cottage cakes, luxurious bedding, and lovely grounds.
-From here, you can make the art rounds (Tilting at Windmills Gallery, Southern Vermont Arts Center); go pumpkin-picking and hay-riding at Equinox Valley Nursery; visit Hildene, the mansion of Robert Todd Lincoln and one of the state’s grandest examples of Georgian revival architecture; or shop for birch hexagon coasters, wood slab lazy Susans, and other made-in-Vermont souvenirs at the more than 60-year-old Manchester Woodcraft.
+Start by making the art rounds (Tilting at Windmills Gallery, Southern Vermont Arts Center); go pumpkin-picking and hay-riding with a side of cider doughnuts at Equinox Valley Nursery; visit Hildene, the mansion of Robert Todd Lincoln and one of the state’s grandest examples of Georgian revival architecture; or shop for birch hexagon coasters, wood slab lazy Susans, and other made-in-Vermont souvenirs at the 75-year-old Manchester Woodcraft.

-If you’re cobbling together your own hamlet-hopping itinerary, be sure to build in stops at some famous covered bridges: The 117-foot Chiselville Bridge, spanning Roaring Branch brook in Sunderland, and the oft-painted, 166-year-old Bridge at the Green in West Arlington, are not to be missed.
+If you’re cobbling together your own hamlet-hopping itinerary, be sure to build in stops at some famous covered bridges: The 117-foot Chiselville Bridge, spanning Roaring Branch brook in Sunderland, and the oft-painted, 173-year-old Bridge at the Green in West Arlington, are not to be missed.

-Ashlea Halpern is a contributing editor at Condé Nast Traveler and cofounder of Minnevangelist, a site dedicated to all things Minnesota.
-She’s on the road four to six months a year (sometimes with her toddler in tow) and contributes to AFAR, New York Magazine, TIME, the Wall Street Journal, T: The New York Times Style Magazine, Bon Appétit, Oprah, Midwest Living, and more.
+Ashlea Halpern is the cofounder of Minnevangelist, a site dedicated to all things Minnesota.
+She’s on the road four to six months a year (sometimes with her toddler in tow) and contributes to Afar, New York Magazine, Time, the Wall Street Journal, T: The New York Times Style Magazine, Bon Appétit, Oprah, Midwest Living, and more.
 Follow her adventures on Instagram at @ashleahalpern.

 More From AFAR